salesforce/sfdx-lwc-jest/README.md

 ## Testing @wire Adapters

 To provision data through `@wire` adapters in unit tests, use the APIs provided by [`@salesforce/wire-service-jest-util`](https://github.com/salesforce/wire-service-jest-util).
-These APIs are exposed through this package so you do not need to include another dependency in your project.
+These APIs are exposed through this package so you do not need to include another dependency in your `package.json`.

 ```js
 import {